Meet our Staff: This page is organized alphabetically by department then by staff member's last name.

 Elisabeth Conn: Department Leader

 email@example.com / 875-3800 x2115

 Hello!
-This is my seventh year at Prospect and over the course of my time here I have taught students in World History, Freshmen Seminar, Civics, Psychology, Sociology, and Geography.
+This is my eighth year at Prospect, and this year I am teaching students in Psychology, Sociology, Citizenship, US History, and American Government.
 Before PMHS, I worked in the Student Services department at Innovation Academy Charter School in Tyngsboro, MA.
 I have also taught US History and Political Science at Windham High School, and US History and World History at Chelmsford High School, in Chelmsford, MA.
-I have an M.Ed in Secondary Social Studies Education from Lesley University ('12) and am nearly finished with another master's degree in Political Science.
-I love reading, watching movies, taking walks on the rail trail near my house, and spending time with my husband and our baby.
+I have an M.Ed in Secondary Social Studies Education from Lesley University ('12) and a MS in Political Science from University of Nebraska ('22).
+I love reading, watching movies, taking walks in my neighborhood, and spending time with my husband and our toddler.

 firstname.lastname@example.org / 875-3800 x2114